mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 and InnoDB on both servers must have the same major and minor version numbers and enabled state.

+By default, the utility issues warnings for mismatches between the sets of storage engines, the default storage engine, and the InnoDB storage engine.
-Warnings are issued by default or you can use the :option:`--pedantic` option to require storage engines to be the same on the master and slave.
-This means that both servers have the same storage engines enabled, the same default storage engine, and the InnoDB storage engine must be the same.
+To produce errors instead, use the :option:`--pedantic` option, which requires storage engines to be the same on the master and slave.

 The :option:`-vv` option displays any discrepancies between the storage engines and InnoDB values, with or without the :option:`--pedantic` option.